ENGYS/HELYX-OS/pages/installation.md

 layout: page-fullwidth
 header:
     image_fullwidth: 'meshHeader-scaled2-lighter.png'
-title: "Installation Instructions"
+title: "Installation of the Latest 64 Bit Linux Binaries"
 teaser: ""
 permalink: /installation/
 ---
-The installation of HELYX-OS has been made easier for the user by leveraging a command line installer.
-Below we will go through the steps to setup HELYX-OS in just a few minutes.

-## Installation of the Latest 64 Bit Linux Binaries

 1. Download the latest 64 Bit binary from the [project front page](http://engys.github.io/HELYX-OS/) or from the list of [releases](https://github.com/ENGYS/HELYX-OS/releases).
 The installer will have the form: